Rohan5manza/content-ops-starter-2/content/pages/index.md

     text: |+
       Follow our Substack for :

       1. Our Newsletter series : latest news in AI research.

       2. Our technical guides on AI projects and theory.

       3. Our blogs on new research directions, ideas and innovations.

+      4. Cheat sheets for your learning.

     actions:
       - type: Button